Memorandum of Understanding The Australian Competition and Consumer Commission (ACCC) and the Reserve Bank of Australia (RBA)

 Objective

-1. This Memorandum of Understanding (MOU) sets out an agreed basis for policy coordination, information sharing and liaison between the Australian Competition and Consumer Commission (ACCC) and the Reserve Bank of Australia (RBA).
+1. This Memorandum of Understanding (MOU) sets out an agreed basis for coordination, information sharing and liaison between the Australian Competition and Consumer Commission (ACCC) and the Reserve Bank of Australia (RBA).

 2. The ACCC and the RBA do not intend this MOU to create any enforceable rights or legally binding obligations on them, and nothing in this MOU affects the exercise of the legislative functions or responsibilities of the ACCC or the RBA.